 We have always had an interest in coins and originally started collecting in the early 1980's.
 As with other hobbies we decided to turn it

-everyone, especially entry level collectors who are just dipping their toes in the numismatic waters.
-You can contact us with any
+coins accessible to everyone, especially entry level collectors who are just dipping their toes in the numismatic waters.
+You can contact

 When we first started collecting it was very difficult to find coins in quantity but over the years, and with the advent of the Internet, the

 market has greatly opened up.
 On this site you will find coins both for sale individually, in collections and by weight.

 At the present time almost all of our coins are originating in Israel, where the exportation of coins is perfectly legal.
 We do not knowingly